JadoreThompson/CryptoSentimentAnalysis/README.md

 ## Evaluation

 In the future I’m looking to build a list and phrases that indicate sentiment in an attempt to aid the model then combined with the CIMAWA model mentioned in the FBert paper.
 All in all this was a good experience for getting hands on with ML following my [Property Valuation Project](https://github.com/JadoreThompson/property-valuation-v2) where I used Gemini to feed a chain of prompts gathering data from a Postgres DB and leveraging SERP to harbour more data.
+If you've cloned  the repo fell free to contact me too I'd like to communicate with people who find my work interesting